 How does this whole process work?
 How do I get started with Face for Radio?

-Pick a package, enter your payment method, and you’ll receive an email from me with a questionnaire you simply must fill out before you send your files to me.
-I need to know everything, darling: length of your show, number of voices, number of files I’ll be mixing together, anything that needs to go “off the record,” and of course, just how time sensitive your needs are.
+First, I’ll have you fill out a contact form so we can pick a time to chat.
+I need to know everything, darling: length and format of your show, number of voices, number of files I’ll be mixing together, anything that needs to go “off the record,” and of course, just how time sensitive your needs are.

 I’ll also require you to sign a contract stating that you have the necessary licenses and permissions to use the files you are giving me, and should you require legal difficulties, that I will be held harmless and something or other.

-Legal things are a drive, but sometimes kids like to pirate music and I need to look out for their (and my) best interests.
+Legal things are a drag, but sometimes kids like to pirate music and I need to look out for their (and my) best interests.

 My podcast is different from your average bear’s.
 Can you help me?